awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

 **To publish your automation document**

-1. Open the automation document that you want to publish using the procedure outlined in [Editing an existing Systems Manager automation document](#systems-manager-open)\.
+1. Open the automation document that you want to publish using the procedure that's outlined in [Editing an existing Systems Manager automation document](#systems-manager-open)\.

 1. Choose the search icon on the left navigation pane or press **Ctrl\+P** to open the Search pane\.